MFaizan18/AlphaQuantTrader/README.md

 training_data = data[data.index < split_date].copy()
 test_data = data[data.index >= split_date].copy()
 ```
+This code segment divides the dataset into training, validation, and test sets.
+Specifically:
+* Training Data: Data from the beginning of the dataset up to December 31, 2021, is used as the training data to build and train the model.
-This code segment divides the dataset into training and testing sets.
-Specifically, data from January 1, 2014, to December 31, 2021, is used as the training data to build and train the model.
-The remaining data, from January 1, 2022, to July 31, 2024, is reserved as test data to evaluate the model's performance on more recent, unseen data.
+* Validation Data: Data from January 1, 2022, to December 31, 2022, is used as the validation data to tune the model's hyperparameters and prevent overfitting.
+* Test Data: Data from January 1, 2023, onwards is reserved as test data to evaluate the model's performance on more recent, unseen data.

 **Calculate daily returns on the training data**